francesco-velluto/se2023-15-thesis-management/backend/README.md

   \* ***Required*** means that the field cannot be undefined or empty (e.g. empty array or empty string)

 - `SUCCESS 201` Response Body:
   - `proposal`: Object representing the inserted proposal.
-All the fields are the same of the request body, but there is an additional field which represents the id of the proposal.\
+All the fields are the same of the request body, but there is an additional field which represents the id of the proposal and the supervisor_id field which represents the id of the teacher supervisor of the thesis.\
     - `id` | string: ID of the proposal
+    - `supervisor_id` | string: ID of the teacher supervisor
     - ...

 - Errors: